-- Come prepared with homework and all needed materials. - Do his/her own work.
+Come prepared with homework and all needed materials.

-Master the Texas Essential Knowledge Skills for each subject.

-Show respect for all individuals and their property.

-- Ask for help from teachers and staff when having problems. - Dress neatly in accordance with the school dress/grooming policies. - Help in maintaining a safe and happy atmosphere at school. - Make no profane, insulting, or threatening remarks to others. - Not engage in any disruptive conduct. - Be aware of and follow all rules established by the school and/or the classroom teachers he/she has. - Feel good about himself/herself. - Move about in a quiet and mannerly way. - Do not engage in any unacceptable physical contact.
+- Master the Texas Essential Knowledge Skills for each subject. - Show respect for all individuals and their property. - Ask for help from teachers and staff when having problems. - Dress neatly in accordance with the school dress/grooming policies. - Help in maintaining a safe and happy atmosphere at school. - Make no profane, insulting, or threatening remarks to others. - Not engage in any disruptive conduct. - Be aware of and follow all rules established by the school and/or the classroom teachers he/she has. - Feel good about himself/herself. - Move about in a quiet and mannerly way.